npm package discovery and stats viewer.

 Welcome to the Testkube plugin for Backstage!

-It has the following features:
+It provides the following main features:

 • Testkube Dashboard: a page containing an overview of the latest automated test executions.
 It includes a panel with three metrics: Success/Failure Range, Failed Executions, and Total Executions.
-Below the metrics, the executions are listed with their respective identifier, execution time, execution date, status, and test workflow name.
+Below the metrics, the executions are listed with their identifier, execution time, execution date, status, and test workflow name.

-• Testkube Entity Page: a page containing a view of the automated test workflows related to an Entity based on its annotations.
-It includes a panel with three metrics: Success/Failure Range, Failed Executions, and Total Executions, all respecting the filter by Entity.
-Then, under the metrics, the automated test workflows are listed with its name and information about last execution: identifier, duration, scheduling date, and current status.
-The table also allows you to perform four different actions:
+• Testkube Entity Page: a page containing a view of the automated test workflows related to an entity based on its annotations.
+It includes a panel with the same three metrics, all respecting the filter by entity.
+Under the metrics, the automated test workflows are listed with their name and information about the last execution: identifier, duration, scheduling date, and current status.
+The table also allows you to:

 • View the test workflow definition in YAML format.